SkillsFundingAgency/das-commitments/src/CommitmentsV2/readme.md

 * SFA.DAS.CommitmentsV2_1.0
 * SFA.DAS.Encoding_1.0

-### Source code

-Clone this repo, which includes both v1 and v2 API implementations: https://github.com/SkillsFundingAgency/das-commitments

 ### Getting started

+1. Clone this repo, which includes both v1 and v2 API implementations: https://github.com/SkillsFundingAgency/das-commitments
-1. In Visual Studio, publish the SFA.DAS.Commitments.Database project to your local (.)
+2. In Visual Studio, publish the SFA.DAS.Commitments.Database project to your local (.)
 SQL Server instance.
-2. Seed your new local db with the below script
+3. Seed your new local db with the below script
-3. Run the Azure Storage Emulator
+4. Run the Azure Storage Emulator
-4. Run the Commitments v2 Api Project
+5. Run the Commitments v2 Api Project
-5. Run the Commitments v2 Message Handlers project
+6. Run the Commitments v2 Message Handlers project

 #### Seeded data